KramEnsinaTutoriais/Shoot-em-Up/README.md

-# Shoot-em-Up
+#KramEnsina
-# Shoot 'Em Up Game Development Tutorials for [Game Name]
+# Shoot 'Em Up Game Development Tutorials

 Welcome to the tutorial repository for developing a cool spaceship game.
 This repository was created to accompany a series of video tutorials on my YouTube channel link, where I provide step-by-step guidance on how to create your own side-scrolling shooter.